 Marcia Dupree: Financial Manager

 Marcia exudes flair, class, and order to both colleagues and customers alike.
 She parlays her years spent in banking as a Controller and HR Supervisor to keep the accounts of Cafe Campesino organized and accurate.....and free of coffee spills.
-She relishes having all her family locally in Americus, started raising chickens last spring (and gives away tons of free-range eggs), and counts her best vacation as a 2009 trip to Montana and Wyoming with her husband and one of her daughters.
-Her next big trip?
-Taking the grandkids to Disney World.
+She relishes having all her family locally in Americus and recently celebrated the marriage of her youngest daughter.
+She counts her best vacation as a 2009 trip to Montana and Wyoming with her husband and one of her daughters and would love to take her grandkids to Disney World one day.

 Bill is equal parts pied piper and serial entrepreneur.
 An Americus native, his extremely frayed passport is proof of his frequent travels to visit our coffee producer partners.
 Bill's favorite color is actually the palette of colors on the Cafe Campesino label: orange, red, green, and brown since it reminds him of Africa and Central America.
 Amongst his many side ventures is growing organic blueberries (a superfood which he consumes daily!) on a family farm just outside Americus.
 His favorite TV show has always been "Gilligan's Island"; he was and is entranced with their resourcefulness and how many ways they used bamboo.
 On a serious side, Bill is an expert in the fair trade and coffee supply chain world, though he would be the last to admit it.
 Also, the staff concur that he has a brilliant financial mind, and everyone who works for him is a changed person....for the better!
 Through his leadership and example, Cafe Campesino has become part of a greater movement - with emphasis on social entrepreneurship, sustainability, & business by the Golden Rule.